raspberrypilearning/cd-intermediate-scratch-sushi/en/step_7.md

 --- /collapse ---

+--- task ---
-+ Once you're happy with the code, go ahead and add the rest of the pairs of values you noted down to the `Degrees List`{:class="block3variables"} and the `Increase List`{:class="block3variables"}.
+Once you're happy with the code, go ahead and add the rest of the pairs of values you noted down to the `Degrees List`{:class="block3variables"} and the `Increase List`{:class="block3variables"}.
+--- /task ---

-And that's it!
+That's it!
 Sit back and watch your program keep drawing lovely patterns in a never-ending loop!
-And if you want to add more patterns, you can: just add more pairs of numbers to the two lists and restart the program.
+If you want to add more patterns, you can: just add more pairs of numbers to the two lists and restart the program.